 You wake up in the morning, drink a nice cup of coffee, and hop in the shower, only to discover that the water is freezing cold even though it has been running for a few minutes.
 Coldwater is incredibly unpleasant, but could also be alluding to problems with your water heater.
 Water temperature is just one of many symptoms an older water heater can display when it is ready to be replaced.

 For most water heaters, the average life expectancy of a water heater is 8-12 years, but the expectancy varies according to the quality of the initial installation, the previous maintenance schedule, and the water quality.
 Generally, if your water heater is more than 10 years old, it is time to start checking for signs of aging, which include leaks around the base of the tank, erratic performance, or cold water.
-You can also ask a local plumbing and heating expert to do an inspection and evaluate the age.
+You can also ask a local Colorado Springs plumbing and heating expert from Jolly Plumbing to do an inspection and evaluate the age.

 Sometimes when water heaters need to be replaced, the water will have a tint to it, appearing brown and rusty.
 This is a sign that the tank in the water heater has gone bad, and you should call a plumbing and heating expert right away.

-If there are puddles or leaks around the water heater
+Puddles or leaks around the water heater

 Inspect the water heater itself and look for any moisture that is seeping through to the outside.
 If you see water pooling up at the base of the tank, this means that there is a leak and it is time to be replaced.
 Leaks on water heaters are indicators that the exterior has gone bad, and it should be replaced rather than patched up.